graphaware/neo4j-framework/runtime/README.md

     }
 }
 ```
+### Configuration

+`RuntimeModuleBootstrapper` gets its configuration passed into the `bootstrapModule` method as `Map` of String-String
+key-value pairs.
+It is up to the developer to make sense of this, because it is specific to the module being bootstrapped.

+There is, however, built-in support for parsing configuration the is meant to become an `InclusionPolicy`.
+For example,
+let's we're building some indexing module that should only index *some* nodes.
+The user can provide the specification
+in the property file in the form of a `NodeInclusionPolicy`.
+To convert a String, such as `hasLabel('MyLabel')` to
+ a policy, use `com.graphaware.runtime.config.function.StringTo*InclusionPolicy` classes.

+For instance,
+` NodeInclusionPolicy policy = StringToNodeInclusionPolicy.getInstance().apply(config.get("nodes"));`
+where config had an entry `com.graphaware.module.MY_MODULE.nodes=hasLabel('MyLabel')` will produce a `NodeInclusionPolicy`
+that only includes nodes labelled `MyLabel`.

+For more information on how to express `InclusionPolicies` using String, see [InclusionPolicies](https://github.com/graphaware/neo4j-framework/tree/master/common#inclusion-policies)

 ### Logging

 To enable logging from your GraphAware Runtime Modules, set up a dependency on `slf4j-api` like this:

 ```xml